lili7h/mac-toys/README.md

 The app cannot track the destruction of buildings or assists.

 The app cannot track damage events, only kills, deaths and chat events.

-The name mentioning only works if your full IGN as entered at the start appears anywhere in a message. (short hand forms of your name will not trigger a vibration)